skylock53/Automatisation-Course/examinations/02/README.md

 What happens if you run `ansible-inventory --list` in the directory you created above?

+- You list the inventory and what the inventory contains.
+Here you can for example see the ip addresses for both of your hosts, db and web.

 ## QUESTION B

 What happens if you run `ansible-inventory --graph` in the directory you created above?

+- You get a visual graph that describes the relationship between the two hosts.
+Their ip addresses are also included.

 ## QUESTION C